vuepress-theme-hope/vuepress-theme-hope-v1/packages/md-enhance/__tests__/demo/mermaid.md

 ````md
 ```pie
-title What Voldemort doesn't have?
+title What Voldemort doesn’t have?
   "FRIENDS" : 2
   "FAMILY" : 3
   "NOSE" : 45